Czirion/Zamia-bacterial-BGCs/README.md

 	- Run VAMB
 	- Run Quast
 	- Run CheckM
+- Taxonomic assignment of the MAGs's contigs
+	- Run Kraken and Bracken
+	- Make input for Phyloseq (and Phyloseq script)

 #### Notes on reading this instructions

 After its creation the working directory from where the commands will be run is `zamia-dic2020/` so the used paths will be absolute from there.
+This is true for the local machine and the server.

 The software used is listed in `software.md` in this repository.